Department: Services for Student Athletes

 The Learning Specialist will be asked to perform other duties as assigned by the Director or Associate Director(s) of Services for Student Athletes.
 The Learning Specialist must be willing to work a flexible year-round schedule, including evenings and weekends.
-Oversees and provides necessary support to student-athletes, such as coordinating academic resources, tutoring, exam preparation, critical reading and writing, time management, organization skills, etc. Identifies individual student needs and promotes continued refinement of study skills, such as critical reading, test taking and note taking.
-Monitors student needs around Accessible Education and AEIS (Academic English for International Students).
-Supports students working with Accessible Education to coordinate and maintain appropriate academic accommodations for student-athletes with documented disabilities.
+Oversees and provides necessary support to student athletes, such as coordinating academic resources, tutoring, exam preparation, critical reading and writing, time management, organization skills, etc. Identifies individual student needs and promotes continued refinement of study skills, such as critical reading, test taking and note taking.
+Supports students working with Accessible Education to provide appropriate academic accommodations for student-athletes with documented disabilities.

 This position reports to the Executive Director of Services for Student Athletes.

-• Experience providing individual tutoring support, study skills assistance, time management strategies or other learning support instruction to high school or college students with specific emphasis on working with student athletes in an academic setting.
+• Experience providing individual tutoring support, study skills assistance, time management strategies or other learning support instruction to high school or college students.

 • Experience working with students experiencing academic challenges for any reason,